Arsalan80425/Explainable-AI-Dashboard-for-Fraud-Detection/README.md

 # 🛡️ Explainable AI Fraud Detection Dashboard
 **Advanced Fraud Detection with Explainability using LightGBM, SHAP, and Streamlit**

+## 🎬 Demo

+Visit the live demo at : https://explainable-ai-dashboard-for-fraud-detection.streamlit.app

+---

 ## 📌 Overview
 This project implements an **Explainable AI (XAI) fraud detection system** using a **LightGBM classifier** on the IEEE Credit Card Fraud Detection dataset.
 It provides an interactive dashboard where users can analyze individual transactions, understand model decisions with **SHAP explanations** and **counterfactual suggestions**, and perform batch analysis for multiple transactions.